Schools of Choice 2021/2022

 Kent County SOC Application Spanish Version

-Students residing in contiguous intermediate school districts bordering the Kent ISD such as Allegan, Barry, Ionia, Ottawa (districts such as Coopersville, Allendale, Tri-County, Grant), may apply through Schools of Choice 105c April 8 - June 1, 2020.
-Parents will be notified by June 15 if the student is accepted and must confirm acceptance no later than June 22.
-Waitlist families will be notified about openings and must confirm their decision to attend by July 1, 2020.
+Students residing in contiguous intermediate school districts bordering the Kent ISD such as Allegan, Barry, Ionia, Ottawa (districts such as Coopersville, Allendale, Tri-County, Grant), may apply through Schools of Choice 105c from April 12 - May 14, 2021.
+Parents will be notified by May 26th if the student is accepted and must confirm acceptance no later than June 4th.
+Waitlist families will be notified about openings and must confirm their decision to attend by June 4, 2021

 105c SOC applications only: